Lawrenceburg Rotary Park

 Public swimming pool with waterslide.
 The pool was completely renovated in 1990 with new decking, pool liner and filtration equipment.
 A waterslide was purchased in 1999.
 The City of Lawrenceburg assumed ownership and day to day management of the pool following the 1990 renovation.

 A lighted show ring with grandstand and floor seating for up to 5000 people.
 This area is suitable for motorsports events, outdoor concerts, horse shows, rodeos, tractor pulls, and other activities.
 The south grandstand was covered in 1978 and aluminum bleachers were added on the north side in 1981.
 Improved lighting was added in 2002 and a dedicated pit entrance was constructed in 2006.
-In 2014, the old facility was replaced with a new 4600 seating capacity covered grandstand and improved rest room facilities.
+In 2014, the old facility was replaced with a new 4200 seating capacity covered grandstand with skyboxes and improved rest room facilities.

 Covered pavilion suitable for livestock exhibitions, trade shows, farm equipment displays, scout jamborees, large picnics, and other activities.
 The pavillion was constructed in 1995 and expanded in 1997.
 Rotary demolished old stock barns and constructed a new city maintenance shop to make way for this facility.